AmeriCorps Community School Coordinator (ACSC)

-- At the end of their first two 12-month terms of service, members receive an education award of $3,172 - $6,345 (amount is based on whether they are part time, reduced full time or full time) to use toward payment of student loans or future tuition, fees, and/or books at a college, university or trade school.
+- At the end of their term of service, members receive an education award of $3,172 - $6,345 (amount is based on whether they are part time, reduced full time or full time) to use toward payment of student loans or future tuition, fees, and/or books.
 If the member is over the age of 55, they may gift their education award to a child or grandchild.
 All members can receive forbearance of payments on current student loans.

-- Full time members receive health care assistance (AmeriCorps reimburses full time members up to $150 towards health care)
+- Full time members can receive health care assistance (AmeriCorps reimburses full time members up to $150 towards health care)

 - Full time members receive child care assistance as needed

-- All members receive initial and ongoing professional training and support from our central AEIOU staff as well as training and support from the Community School Director and the district and school where they work.
+- All members receive initial and ongoing professional training and support from our central Student Success staff as well as training and support the district and school where they work.